 The Department of Psychology is accredited by the American Psychological Association (APA)* and the Department of Theology is accredited by the Association of Theological Schools (ATS).
 The Criteria for Accreditation are the standards of quality by which the Commission determines whether an institution merits accreditation or reaffirmation of accreditation.

 The State of Indiana adopted a Charter in 1844 establishing the University of Notre Dame du Lac and giving State Authorization to the University as an institution of higher education.
 The University is also authorized by name by the State of Indiana through statute (Indiana Code 21-7-13-6).

 |Directories and Lists||

 The two most important contact lists for the DUS are the Directors of Undergraduate Studies List, which is maintained by the Office for Undergraduate Studies and the Deans and Chairpersons List which is maintained by the Provost's Office.
 It is important that these are kept up to date.
+The Registrar's Office also keeps a list of advisors.
 An additional list that will be helpful is the list of acronyms.

 |Role and Responsibilities of the DUS||

 The role of the DUS in the College of Arts and Letters is multifaceted and varies considerably across departments.
 The DUS attends to numerous small details on a daily basis, always keeping in mind the overall goals of their individual departments as well as the vision of the university as a whole.
 Additionally, the DUS stands as a representative of the department and is key to the recruitment process.
 While the administrative demands of class scheduling, crosslisting, course approval and advising are central, the DUS is also a vital source of support for individual students, providing guidance, information and care in many ways and on many levels.

 |Role of the Advising Deans||